forlooper/stefie/README.md

 # Stefie

-Superlight schema-based Node.js object validator.
+Superlight, schema-based, extensible Node.js object validator.
 Useful for Express req.body/params/query, or MongoDB document before inserting into collection if don't want to use Mongoose.

 ---

-## What's New
+## What's New in 2.0

+- Extensiblity - Add your own custom validators with the `add()` method
+- Cleaner namespace management - put all your rules in the `_rules` object for each property in the schema
+- Code rewritten to be simpler and more elegant
-- Added hexString type to check for valid MongoDB ObjectId hex string
+- Added `dateString` type to check for valid date strings
-- Renamed ObjectId type to ObjectID to be consistent with [node-mongodb-native's ObjectID](http://mongodb.github.io/node-mongodb-native/2.0/api/ObjectID.html)
+- Renamed `ObjectID` type to `objectId` to be consistent with other type names
+- Renamed `hexString` type to `objectIdString` to be more intuitive

 ## Installation